-Treacle is the usual British name for what Americans prefer to call molasses (remember the treacle well in Lewis Carroll’s Alice’s Adventures in Wonderland).
-The apothecaries’ term triacle is an older form of the word, but it was originally used for something very different — an antidote to the venom of a snake or insect.
+The older form of the word is remembered in the apothecaries’ term triacle, but it was originally used for something very different — an antidote to the venom of a snake or insect.

 This word came through French and Latin from Greek theriake, meaning an antidote against a poisonous bite, which has its origin in therion, a wild beast.
 Herbal remedies against such bites often contained alkaloids and so tasted bitter — it was common to sweeten them with honey to make them easier to swallow.
 English apothecaries changed over to black treacle as the sweetener when it began to be available in the Middle Ages.